dslittle22/personal-website/pages/blog/posts/css-grid.md

 we get:
 ![CSS grid container with each item at the bottom of its grid space](/blog/grid-3.png)

+Both of our items are vertically aligned toward the end of their grid space.
 As you might assume, both properties have the value `stretch` by default.
-Also, you can set both values in one line by using the `place-items` property and separating the values with a slash (align / justify).
+Also, you can set both values in one line by using the `place-items` property and separating the values with a slash (e.g. `center / center`).

 ## 2: justify-content / align-content[^2]

-The last property we looked at changed where items sit within the grid space allocated for them, but it did not change the location of the grid space.
-If our content is much smaller than our grid container, like it is in the example we've been using, it would be nice to specify how the grid should be set up.
-And, you guessed it, that's exactly what this section's properties do!
+The last property we looked at changes where items sit within the grid space allocated for them, but it does not change the location of the grid space.
+If our content is much smaller than our grid container, like it is in the example we've been using, it would be nice to specify where the allocated space goes, not just the items within the space.
+And you guessed it: that's exactly what this section's properties do.

 #### Examples

-Let's say we really like the vibe of `align-items: end;`, except we want to make things _even more_ aligned at the end.
+Let's say we really like the vibe of `align-items: end;`, except we want to make things _even more_ aligned toward the end.
 We can write this:

 ```css
 align-content: end;